Diversity, Equity, Inclusion and Belonging (DEIB)

 We are passionate about fostering a community that not only embraces the richness of diverse perspectives but actively celebrates them.
 Our commitment lies in propelling positive change and promoting inclusivity in every aspect of our academic and professional journey.

 We firmly believe that a diverse healthcare workforce is not just essential but critical in advancing patient care and medical research.
-Through unwavering dedication, we strive to increase the representation of staff, faculty, fellows, and residents from historically underrepresented groups in medicine.
+Through unwavering dedication, we strive to support staff, faculty, fellows, and residents from historically underrepresented groups in medicine.
 By doing so, we aspire to harness the power of unique experiences, talents, and insights that fuel progress in our field.

 Our vision